-- Flexibility – fits well with another major or strong minor and possible to complete the credits for the Women’s Studies major in four semesters.
+- Flexibility – fits well with another major or strong minor and possible to complete the credits for the WGS minor.

 - Offers a variety and diverse perspectives on broad array of topics such as intersectionality of race, class and gender.
 (See Cross-Listed Courses)